crypt01trucker/Soc-Automation-Lab/README.md

-# Soc-Automation-Lab
+# SOC-Automation-Lab

 # SOC Automation: Integrating Wazuh Alerts with Shuffle - A Hands-On Guide

 ## Introduction
 Welcome to this hands-on guide designed for SOC analysts looking to gain practical experience in Security Operations Center (SOC) automation.
 In this guide, we’ll take you through the step-by-step process of automating Wazuh alerts using Shuffle.
 By the end, you’ll have valuable skills to enhance your SOC capabilities, including setting up an automated workflow to handle unsuccessful SSH login attempts on an Ubuntu server.

+Wazuh is an open-source security monitoring platform that provides threat detection, integrity monitoring, incident response, and compliance.
+Shuffle is an open-source security orchestration, automation, and response (SOAR) platform that helps automate repetitive tasks and streamline workflows

 ## Objectives
-Setting up an automated SOC environment.
-Configure Wazuh for threat detection and Shuffle for workflow automation, focusing on automatically blocking IP addresses attempting unauthorized SSH logins.
+Set up an automated SOC environment.
+Configure Wazuh for threat detection and Shuffle for workflow automation.
+The focus will be on automatically blocking IP addresses attempting unauthorized SSH logins.

 ## Prerequisites
 - **Password Manager**: You'll be creating multiple accounts and VMs, so a password manager is highly recommended.